AymenTM/42-C-Piscine-Rankings/README.md

 ======================================================================================

-> This will be a rankings of 42 pisciners.
+> These are rankings for 42's C-Piscines.

-> It will be updated every week or so during your piscine.
+> During a piscine, it the rankings will be updated every week or so.

-> Feel free to view the source code and point out any bugs.
+>

+\*Piscine Level is the average level of the entire piscine not counting those with a level of 0\*
 ======================================================================================

 ### Enjoy :P